FAQ for Confluent Cloud¶

 - How do I connect to Confluent Cloud?

-- How do I grant user access to my cluster?
+- How do I grant other users access to my cluster?

 - Can I be auto-notified about failures or incidents?